 You get into lots of hands battles:

-the PRISM Flash is head heavy and can play a bit slow at the kitchen.
+the PRISM Flash is head heavy and can play a bit slow at the kitchen, so check out the Six Zero DBD instead.

 Paddle Weight